Concept | Monitoring and feedback in the AI project lifecycle#

 Model evaluation stores#

 Formally, a model evaluation store serves as a structure that centralizes the data needed to take several trained candidate models and compare them with the deployed model.
-Each model and each model version needs to be easily accessible.
+Each model and each model version needs to be accessible.
 This structure, or group of models, is referred to as the logical model.

 Each logged version of the logical model must come with all the essential information concerning its training phase, including: